 BIO-2506 Introduction to fish biology - 10 stp

 International applicants: Higher Education Entrance Qualification and certified language requirements in English.
-It is a requirement that students have some prior knowledge of biology and ecology, chemistry and mathematics (Participants must have taken introductory level university courses, and achieved pass grades, in these subjects).
 A list of the requirements for the Higher Education Entrance Qualification in Norway can be found on the Norwegian Agency for Quality Assurance in Education website - nokut.no

 The course gives an introduction to the life-styles of fishes, with an emphasis on anatomy and physiological adaptations to different aquatic habitats.The following themes are covered: fish diversity and distributions, swimming, osmoregulation, respiration, feeding and digestion, reproduction and larval development, and life-histories.

 The laboratory course gives students an introduction to practical work in the laboratory, data analysis and the writing of reports.
 Students are also required to write aterm-paper (essay) on a selected topic.